robert-samal/lean-class/README.md

 ![File explorer](png/file_explorer.png?raw=true "File explorer")

-and navigate to the `FormalisingMathematics2025` directory, where you should find a whole bunch of directories containing the exercises.
+and navigate to the `Class_materials` directory, where you should find a whole bunch of directories containing the exercises.

 ### Local installation via command line